⭐️ DUBLIN TOMIKI AIKIDO ⭐️

 UK National Randori Champion (2016), Pam sensei is the highest ranking female Tomiki Aikido player in Ireland and one of our leading coaches.
 2nd Dan awarded in 2017.
 Examined by B.Jones 7th Dan (BAA), G.Baxter 5th Dan (BAA) and D.Ramsden 4th Dan (BAA) Observed by P.Holding 4th Dan (BAA) at BAA Summer School, Leeds, UK.
 Club Instructor and Coach.
 First female player to represent Ireland in International Sports Aikido competition.
 IMAC NGB Coaching Level 1 (Aikido, Martial Arts) Youth Development coaching - Coaching Ireland First Aid - AED/ CPR Certificate Children First - Child Protection Certificate Garda Vetted Irish National Team, 4th ETAN Open Championships, Antwerp, 2014 BAA Team: 2015 World Championships, Australia.
 BAA Team: 2017 WSAF World Championships, London Irish National Youth Team Coach: 2017 WSAF World Championships, London BAA Team: 6th ETAN Open Championships 2018, Netherlands

-Jer, one of our supporting parent's group who caught the Aiki bug is our Children’s Officer and ensures that our younger members concerns, welfare, and enjoyment is utmost in our consideration at all times.
+VonRyan, a parent of two younger members who caught the Aiki bug is our Children’s Officer and ensures that our younger members concerns, welfare, and enjoyment is utmost in our consideration at all times.

 Our trainings schedule